cskokgibbs/cskokgibbs.github.io/_pages/about.md

   - /about.html
 ---

+Hi there!
+My name is Claudia.
 I am a second year PhD student at the NYU Center for Data Science, co-advised by Kyunghyun Cho and Richard Bonneau.
 I work on developing algorithms to infer gene regulatory networks from genome-wide sequencing data.

 Prior to starting my PhD, I worked as a research analyst in the Center for Computational Biology at the Simon's Foundation's Flatiron Institute from 2018 to 2021.
 I hold a Bachelors of Science in Mathematics from the University of Miami.

+My hobbies include training for marathons, cooking, photography, traveling and reading.

 # Publications